 8. Use New Words in Storium, an Online Community Writing Game

 When you learn a new word, don’t just try to remember it on its own.
 If you make a sentence with it, you’ll remember it better.
 Good vocabulary sentences use the word correctly, and have the definition of the word within the sentence.

 So a word like “respite” can become “I needed a respite from studying, so I took a break and had some tea.”
 Can you figure out what “respite” means from that sentence?
 Congratulations, you just learned a new word!

 But instead of keeping these sentences to yourself, use them at Storium, a fun writing game.
 In this game, you create a story with other users—in real time.
 Every player chooses a character and gets a set of cards that influence how the story develops.
 Then you all take turns using your cards and contributing paragraphs to the story.
-It’s a very motivating way to practice using English vocabulary in context!
+It’s a very motivating way to get some English vocabulary exercises in context!